 Multiplex Panel Performance Evaluation:

-Tissue and scat DNA samples were quantified using real-time qPCR (Lindquist et al).
+Tissue and scat DNA samples were quantified using real-time qPCR (Lindquist et al. YEAR).
 In a prototypic multiplex, we saw that majority of the scat samples were amplifying at >8 loci at concentrations greater than 200pg/ul (Figure 5).

 Figure 5.
 Frequency of loci amplified in 60 deer scat DNA samples as a function of DNA concentration

 When testing the sensitivity of the final multiplex at the lower end of the spectrum, full genotyping profiles were obtainable with DNA concentrations as low as 100 pg/ul of high quality DNA.
 The multiplex was aimed to target 60-85% of the concentrations found within deer fecal DNA samples.
-Various scat samples will perform differently even if DNA concentrations are high, due to inhibition within the sample.
+Various pellet samples will perform differently even if DNA concentrations are high, due to inhibition within the sample.

 We chose to examine the lower spectrum of the scat DNA samples.
-DNA samples from 4 individuals were serially diluted to concentrations of 100, 50, 25 and 10 pg/ul.
+DNA samples from 4 individuals were serially diluted to concentrations of 100, 50, 25 and 10 pg/ul (Figure 6).

 Figure 6.
 Multiplex sensitivity; average number of loci amplified in 4 individual deer samples.

-The sex marker (SRY) was still detectable at concentrations as low as 10pg, and was not among the first loci to drop out in our sensitivity studies.
-This marker was able to correctly distinguish between all known male and female individuals in which the males displayed a 179bp fragment while females did not (Figure 6).
+The sex marker (SRY) was still detectable at concentrations as low as 10pg and was not among the first loci to drop out in our sensitivity studies.
+This marker was able to correctly distinguish between all known male and female individuals (Figure 7).
 Depending on the sex ratio, including the SRY sex marker would increase the discriminatory power of this multiplex panel up to 2x (Brinkman et al 2010).

-Figure 6.
+Figure 7.
 SRY amplification in male (left) and female (right) deer.